List of songs recorded by Mariah Carey: Songs

 Carey collaborated with Walter Afanasieff on her first six studio albums.

 Carey has collaborated with Jermaine Dupri since the release of her fifth studio album Daydream in 1995.

 Carey sang "All My Life", written by Rick James, for her eighth studio album Glitter (2001).

 Tricky Stewart is one of Carey's frequent collaborators.

 "Auld Lang Syne (The New Year's Anthem)" is a re-write of Robert Burns' 1788 poem "Auld Lang Syne".

-Carey co-wrote the lyrics of "Babydoll" with Missy Elliot.
+Carey co-wrote the lyrics of "Babydoll" with Missy Elliott.

 Carey has featured Jay-Z on "Heartbreaker", "You Got Me" and on the So So Def remix of "Bye Bye".

 Carey co-wrote "Can't Take That Away (Mariah's Theme)", "After Tonight" and "There for Me" with Diane Warren.

 Carey co-wrote "If It's Over" with Carole King.

 Carey recorded a cover of "One More Try" by George Michael.

 Carey recorded "When You Believe" as duet with Whitney Houston.